smart-edge-open/edgeapps/applications/openvino/README.md

     - protocol: UDP
       port: 5000
 ```
-Or you could try to delete default ingress policy:
+Or you could try to delete default block ingress policy:
 ```shell
     kubectl delete networkpolicies block-all-ingress
 ```
-If data received after delete the ingress policy, there should be something error in your network policy for consumer, please check and re-apply it. (block-all-ingress should not be deleted in normal step, it is only for debug.)
+If data received after deleting the ingress policy, there should be something error in your network policy for consumer, please check and re-apply it. (block-all-ingress should not be deleted in production environment.)